Assessing quality and performance

 Our quality statements clearly describe the standards of care that people should expect.

-To assess a particular quality statement, we will take into account the evidence we have in each of the key evidence categories.
+To assess a specific quality statement, we will take into account the evidence we have in each relevant evidence category.
 This will vary depending on the type of service or organisation.
 For example, the evidence we will collect for GP practices will be different to what we’ll have available to us in an assessment of a home care service.

 Evidence could be information that we either: